==== SMTP server at using TLS (GMail) # This might require some additional configuration. See the guides at: # http://www.redmine.org/projects/redmine/wiki/EmailConfiguration # email_delivery: delivery_method: :smtp smtp_settings: enable_starttls_auto: true address: "smtp.gmail.com" port: 587 domain

 # ==== SMTP server at using TLS (GMail) # This might require some additional configuration.
 See the guides at: # http://www.redmine.org/projects/redmine/wiki/EmailConfiguration # email_delivery: delivery_method: :smtp smtp_settings: enable_starttls_auto: true address: "smtp.gmail.com" port: 587 domain: "smtp.gmail.com" # 'your.domain.com' for Google Apps authentication: :plain user_name: "USERNAME@gmail.com" password: "PASSWORD"

-Once the configuration file has been modified, restart the services following these instructions.
+Once the configuration settings have been modified, restart the services following these instructions.

 To change the link that appears in the email, navigate to the “Administration -> Settings -> General -> Host name and path” section and enter your domain name and port.